thatisuday/ng-dropzone/README.md

 > I have added two more extra methods `getDropzone` and `getAllFiles` which returns **dropzone instance** and **dropzone files** respectively.
 These methods do not accept any _arguments_ and only work with _ng-dropzone_.

-# ⛹Optional :Beautify Dropzone
-Add `ng-dropzone.min.css` file below `dropzone.css` file for professional looking dropzone.

 # Complaints & Contribute
-Feel free to create as many issues as you want.
-Take a fork and create pull request for bug fixes and enhancements.
+1. Feel free to create as many issues as you want to report bugs.
+2. Take a fork and create pull request for bug fixes and enhancements.
+3. Please raise an issue if `dropzone.js` have new updates.